 Can prior college credits help you get a degree in applied psychology sooner?

-Understand transfer limits: Many programs accept between 30 and 90 credits toward a bachelor's degree, though this varies by school.
+Review transfer limits: Many programs accept between 30 and 90 credits toward a bachelor’s degree, but the maximum depends on the school.

-Meet grade requirements: Ensure transferred courses meet the minimum grade, typically a C or better.
+Check grade requirements: Make sure your prior courses meet the minimum grade rule, commonly a C or better.

 Can work or military experience count toward credits in a degree in applied psychology?